TargusR/confuror-homepage/_pages/en/hotel.md

 title: Confuror is back to Fiesta Americana Guadalajara!
 label: Hotel
 description: >-
-  The great Fiesta Americana Guadalajara hotel is the venue for Confuror 2020.
+  The great Fiesta Americana Guadalajara hotel is the venue for Confuror 2021.
 Keep reading to know more.
 lang: en
 category: cat_attend
-category_weight: 1
+category_weight: 2
-featured: true
+featured: false
 list_id: hotel_details
 list_weight: 0
+alert_heading: Fiesta Americana will be back for Confuror 2021!
+alert_message: >-
+  <b>Important note:</b> Due to the Covid-19 Pandemic, our on-site event was postponed to 2021.
+Fiesta Americana Guadalajara will be back in October 2021 and as soon as the official reservation block is open for those dates, we will be adding the information here.
+alert_mode: info
 # banner_src: /images/banners/nueva_sede_banner_en.png
 # banner_alt: Confuror 2019 new venue
+permalink: /en/hotel/
 ---

 {%
   include {{ site.formats.featured_paragraph }}
   size="sm"
-  content="Confuror 2020 will be held at the great <a href='https://www.fiestamericana.com/fiesta-americana-guadalajara' target='_blank'>Fiesta Americana Guadalajara</a> hotel, located right in front of the famous <i>La Minerva</i> roundabout and just a few blocks from the <i>paseo Chapultepec</i> night life, where the first Confuror edition took place."
+  content="Confuror is held at the great <a href='https://www.fiestamericana.com/fiesta-americana-guadalajara' target='_blank'>Fiesta Americana Guadalajara</a> hotel, located right in front of the famous <i>La Minerva</i> roundabout and just a few blocks from the <i>paseo Chapultepec</i> night life, where the first Confuror edition took place."
 %}

 <div class="container-overflow">